lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 2. Create instances of vtkCellArray to define topology for vertices, lines, polygons, and triangle strips.
 Use the operators cube->SetVerts(), cube->SetLines(), cube->SetPolys(), and cube->SetStrips() to associate the cells with the dataset.

 3. Create point and/or attribute data.
-Every dataset has two fieldsrepresenting vtkPointDataand vtkCellData.
+Every dataset has two fields representing vtkPointDataand vtkCellData.
 Use the operator pd=cube->GetPointData() to retrieve the pointer to the point attribute data.
 Use the operator pd=cube->GetCellData() to retrieve the pointer to the cell attribute data.
 Associate the attribute data with the dataset using the operators pd->SetScalars(), pd->SetVectors(), pd->SetNormals(), pd->SetTensors(), and pd->SetTCoords() (and similar for cell data).

 Polygonal data supports the following cell types: vertices, polyvertices, lines, polylines, triangles, quadrilaterals, polygons, and triangle strips.
 Point and cell attribute data does not need to be defined — you can create none, some, or all of the point and cell attributes in any combination.